MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

 ms.date: 10/16/2023
 ---

-# Part 4: Perform batch scoring and save predictions to a lakehouse
+# Tutorial Part 4: Perform batch scoring and save predictions to a lakehouse

 In this tutorial, you'll learn to import a trained and registered LightGBMRegressor model from the Microsoft Fabric MLflow model registry, and perform batch predictions on a test dataset loaded from a lakehouse.